Jordi Murphy: Professional career

-International
+International career

 Murphy represented Ireland at Under-18, Under-19 and Under-20 levels.
-In the summer of 2013 Murphy was selected for an Emerging Ireland squad for the 2013 IRB Tbilisi Cup.
+In the summer of 2013, Murphy was selected for an Emerging Ireland squad for the 2013 IRB Tbilisi Cup.
 He went on to play in all three matches against Georgia, South Africa President's XV and Uruguay.
 Ireland ended the competition as runners-up with Murphy providing an assist in the final match for a Niall Annett try.

 He gained his first senior cap for Ireland as a second-half replacement against England at Twickenham in the 2014 RBS 6 Nations on 22 February 2014, winning further caps that year against Italy (8 March) and Argentina (7 June and 14 June).
 He was a member of Ireland's successful 2015 Six Nations squad, starting in two test matches (Italy, England) and coming on as a replacement against France, Wales and Scotland during that campaign.
 In September 2015 he was selected as a member of the 31-man Ireland squad for the 2015 Rugby World Cup.

-Murphy scored Ireland's first try in the historic 40–29 defeat of New Zealand — then back-to-back world champions — on 5 November 2016 at Soldier Field, Chicago, but was stretchered off later in the game with what proved to be an ACL injury to his left knee.
+Murphy scored Ireland's first try in the historic 40–29 defeat of New Zealand – then back-to-back world champions – on 5 November 2016 at Soldier Field, Chicago, but was stretchered off later in the game with what proved to be an ACL injury to his left knee.

 Despite returning to the national team, scoring a try in the final warm-up game (against Italy) prior to the 2019 Rugby World Cup, coach Joe Schmidt did not select Murphy as part of the squad for Japan, opting instead to fill the final back-row slot with Murphy's former Leinster teammate, Rhys Ruddock.
 However he was subsequently drafted into the squad, arriving in Japan on 29 September, following the broken foot that Jack Conan suffered in training.